History of the petroleum industry in Canada: Eastern natural gas

 McKenzie-Brown said that the "natural gas industry was also born in eastern Canada.
 Reports from around 1820 tell of youngsters at Lake Ainslie, Nova Scotia, amusing themselves by driving sticks into the ground, pulling them out, then lighting the escaping natural gas."

 "In 1859 an oil explorer found a natural gas seep near Moncton, New Brunswick.
 Dr. H.C.
 Tweedle found both oil and gas in what became the Dover field, but water seepage prevented production of these wells."

 "An offshoot of the oil drilling boom was the discovery of gas containing poisonous hydrogen sulfide ("sour" gas) near Port Colborne, Ontario.
 That 1866 discovery marked the first of many gas fields found later in the southwestern part of the province."

 "Eugene Coste, a young Paris-educated geologist who became the father of Canada's natural gas industry, brought in the first producing gas well in Essex County, Ontario, in 1889.
 Canada first exported natural gas in 1891 from the Bertie-Humberstone field in Welland County to Buffalo, New York.
 Gas was later exported to Detroit from the Essex field through a 20-centimetre pipeline under the Detroit river.
 In 1897, the pipeline stretched the Essex gas supply to its limit with the extension of exports to Toledo, Ohio.
 This prompted the Ontario government to revoke the licence for the pipeline.
 And in 1907 the province passed a law prohibiting the export of natural gas and electricity."

 "In 1909, New Brunswick's first successful gas well came in at Stoney Creek near Moncton.
 This field still supplies customers in Moncton, although the city now has a propane air plant to augment the limited natural gas supply."

 "The year 1911 saw a milestone for the natural gas industry when three companies using Ontario's Tilbury gas field joined to form Union Gas Company of Canada, Limited.
-In 1924, Union Gas was the first company to use the new Seabord or Koppers process to remove poisonous hydrogen sulfide from Tilbury gas."
+In 1924, Union Gas was the first company to use the new Seaboard or Koppers process to remove poisonous hydrogen sulfide from Tilbury gas."
 Union became one of the largest corporations in Canada before its acquisition by Duke Energy, a US firm.